vuejs/apollo/docs/guide/apollo/README.md

 })
 ```

-Only `$query` option is supported.
-[Other options](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions) are not supported for now.
+These default options are not related to [Apollos `defaultOptions`](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions).